 The UUID is now in your clipboard, and can be pasted into the rectangular box by clicking in the box and hitting Ctrl+V (Command+V on a Mac) or by right-clicking in the box and selecting “Paste”.

 Click “Submit” and the texture is displayed:

-The hamburger icon is only there while you are signed in to the App.
+The hamburger icon is only there while you are signed in to the Composer.
 When you sign out, the icon disappears leaving just the texture:

-To change the texture, sign back into the App and repeat the process.
+To change the texture, sign back into the Composer and repeat the process.

-This is a block in the Smart blocks category that has text on each side.
+This is a block that has text on each side.
 You can specify your own text, as well as effects such as colours.

 Here’s what it looks like when first created.
 The text “AaBbCc” is applied by default.